buenos-nachos/time-sync/README.md

 });

 // Let's say that five seconds have passed since the last update, and then this
-// subscription gets added
+// subscription gets added...
 const unsubscribe4 = sync.subscribe({
-	// If a new subscription is added that has an interval less than or equal to
+	// ...If a new subscription is added that has a refresh interval less than
-	// the elapsed time since the last update, all subscribers will be notified
+	// or equal to the elapsed time since the last update, all subscribers will
-	// immediately.
-Afterwards, a new subscription cycle will start with the
+	// be notified immediately.
+Afterwards, a new subscription cycle will start
-	// fastest interval among all subscribers
+	// with the fastest interval among all subscribers
 	targetRefreshIntervalMs: refreshRates.oneSecond,

 	// If the same function (by reference) is added by multiple subscribers,